rcardin/raise4s/README.md

 ## Acknowledgments

-This project is inspired by the Raise DSL of the Arrow Kt library.
-I would like to thank the Arrow Kt team for the great work they are doing.
-In detail, a ton of thanks to Simon Vergauwen for the great discussions we had on Slack.
+This project is inspired by the Arrow Kt library's Raise DSL.
+I want to thank the Arrow Kt team for their outstanding work.
+In detail, thanks to Simon Vergauwen for the great discussions we had on Slack.
+A lot of thanks also to Daniel Ciocîrlan, my mentor and friend.